-PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION-- Since June 1, 2008, two electronic updates (E-Updates) were sent to subscribers to inform them of work or project updates regarding 130 Liberty Street.
-On July 1, 2008 LMDC/LMCCC hosted a public hearing about 130 Liberty Street.
-LMDC has also testified and provided updates regarding the project at each monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
+130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending December 31, 2008 abatement was completed and approved by the regulators for floors 8 and above.
+Abatement continues between the 7 and 4th floors.
+We are currently working on creating a finalized deconstruction plan. -- PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION-- Since October 1, one electronic update (E-Updates) was sent to subscribers (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+LMDC has testified and provided updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
 Additionally in conjunction with NYS Assembly Speaker Sheldon Silver, LMDC has hosted monthly Community Advisory Committee Meetings providing updates to the community representatives on this project.

-CAT1-201 09/15/2003
+Grantee Activity ID: Projected Start Date: CAT1-201 09/15/2003